nypeach/garden_journal/chatgpt/master_garden_02_ai_guide.md

 - Miracle-Gro Organic Potting Mix
 - Miracle-Gro Organic Mulch
 - Gardzen 10 Gallon 300G Thick Fabric Grow Bags with Handles
+- Bio Stretch Soft Garden Plant Ties

+If none of my products are appropriate or safe, you may recommend alternatives.

 If none are appropriate, the assistant may recommend alternatives.